African Court on Human and Peoples Rights

 November 2024

-Court exercised discretion to reopen pleadings and granted the respondent 30 days to file its Response.
+Court exercised discretion to reopen pleadings and granted the respondent an extension under Rules 46(3) and 90.

-Procedural law – Reopening pleadings and extension of time – Rule 46(3) and Rule 90 – Inherent powers to meet ends of justice – Effect of withdrawal of Article 34(6) Declaration on pending cases.
+Procedure — Reopening pleadings; Extension of time — Rule 46(3) Rules of Court; Inherent powers — Rule 90; Withdrawal of Article 34(6) Declaration — effect on pending cases.

 29 November 2024